RLCard: A Toolkit for Reinforcement Learning in Card Games¶

 is a list ofAgent

 object.
-The length of the the list should equal to the number of the player in the game.env.run(is_training=False): Run a complete game and return trajectories and payoffs.
+The length of the list should be equal to the number of the players in the game.env.run(is_training=False): Run a complete game and return trajectories and payoffs.
 The function can be used after the

 set_agents